Britvic: Britannia Soft Drinks

 In 1986, Allied merged its British Vitamin Products Company division into Britannia Soft Drinks, a company created in 1980 by Bass and Whitbread to manage their soft drink businesses.
 The merger saw Britvic come together with Canada Dry Rawlings and the R. White's Lemonade brand.
 Britannia acquired the Corona Soft Drinks Company from Beechams in 1987 for £120 million, which included the brands, Tango, Quosh, Idris, Hunts and Top Deck, with Britvic becoming Britvic Corona.
 PepsiCo, which had lost its UK partner, Cadbury-Schweppes to Coca-Cola, purchased 10% of Britvic from Britannia in exchange for the licence to bottle Pepsi and 7 Up in the UK.
 By 1987, the company had 20% of the market share, only second to Coca-Cola Schweppes.
 In 1990, the Monopolies and Mergers Commission investigated if the large soft drink bottlers, Coca-Cola Schweppes and Britvic had pushed out smaller competitors, by restricting what retailers could sell by exclusive supply agreements, which the commission found as an illegal practice in 1991.

 In response to a slowing in sales of Tango, a new advertising campaign was launched in 1992, called You know when you have been Tango'd, with sales increasing by 30% the month after it was launched, it saw the drink reach number 3 in the soft drinks chart behind Coca-Cola and Pepsi.
 The company announced a fall of profits by 20% in 1993 to £6 million.
 During 1994, there was persistent rumours that Bass was going to sell its shares to PepsiCo but nothing came from it.
-Britvic launched still Tango in June 1994, but after poor sales the product was withdrawn from the market just 5 week later, however, in the same year through a partnership with Unilever and PepsiCo, they created Liptonice in response to the launch of Snapple.
+Britvic launched still Tango in June 1994, but after poor sales the product was withdrawn from the market just 5 weeks later, however, in the same year through a partnership with Unilever and PepsiCo, they created Liptonice in response to the launch of Snapple.
 In 1995, Britannia bought Robinson's from Unilever for £103 million, who sold the brand as part of its purchase of the Reckitt & Colman food business.
 The company's profits dropped during 1995, however, by the end of 1996 they had jumped up by 9% to £50 million.
 This may have been helped by a deal with Perrier, whose products Britvic distributed, although the company had pulled out of the partnership with Unilever for distributing Liptonice.
 But by 1998 the profits had dropped again, down by 28% to £38 million, not helped by having to withdraw 2.25 million cans from sales as carbon dioxide provided by Terra Nitrogen had been found to contain benzene.